2011 Oldham East and Saddleworth by-election: Candidates

 The Labour Party had more than eighty members apply to be their candidate in the election.
 Initial frontrunner Afzal Khan was not shortlisted, and the party instead selected Debbie Abrahams from a shortlist of three.
-Abrahams had unsuccessfully fought to retain the Colne Valley seat at the 2010 general election after the retirement of Kali Mountford, where Labour fell from first to third place, and is married to the former Lancashire cricket captain John Abrahams.
+Abrahams had unsuccessfully fought to retain the Colne Valley seat at the 2010 general election following the retirement of Kali Mountford, where Labour fell from first to third place, and is married to the former Lancashire cricket captain John Abrahams.
 The Liberal Democrats again selected Elwyn Watkins to fight the by-election; Watkins is a former Rochdale borough councillor who had previously worked as a business advisor to a Saudi Arabian sheikh.
 The Conservative Party also reselected their general election candidate, Kashif Ali, a barrister from Higginshaw.

 Two other parties who stood in the general election confirmed new candidates for the by-election.
 The British National Party at first announced that their candidate would be party leader Nick Griffin, who had stood in neighbouring Oldham West and Royton in 2001.
 However Griffin was replaced by former Manchester pub landlord Derek Adams, who had contested Blackley and Broughton at the 2010 general election.
 The UK Independence Party nominated their new deputy leader, Paul Nuttall, who was, at the time, a Member of the European Parliament (MEP) for North West England.

 Three further smaller parties which had not fought the general election put up candidates.
 The Green Party chose Peter Allen, from nearby Glossop; he works in an advice centre in Manchester.
 Stephen Morris, an official of Manchester Metrolink and trade union branch official, was announced as the candidate for the English Democrats; he is also chairman of the party.
 Musician, composer and teacher Loz Kaye, who had recently become leader of the Pirate Party, was also nominated.

 Two further fringe candidates had less serious agendas.
 Nick Delves, who had acquired the nickname "the flying brick" after a paragliding accident, became the Official Monster Raving Loony Party candidate, while artist and poet David Bishop (founder of the Church of the Militant Elvis Party) offered himself to the electors as a 'Bus Pass Elvis' candidate.